frederic-perez/AmE-dictionary/data/dictionary.md

 __uneventful__ _adj_ :two: /ˌʌnɪˈvɛntfʊl/ Ordinary, routine, or quiet.
 Lacking in important or interesting occurrences; routine: _an uneventful day._
 __unfailing__ _adj_ _Unfailing support._
 __unfathomable__ _adj_ :four: Impossible to ever understand.
 Fathoms are seafaring units of measure equaling about six feet.
 So something that is unfathomable is also immeasurable, especially when it comes to depth. _For most people, the field of quantum mechanics is unfathomable._
-__unfazed__ _adj_ :nine:m:: /ʌnˈfeɪzd/ Not disconcerted; unperturbed. _Her criticism left him quite unfazed._ :es: Sus críticas le dejaban tan pancho. _She was completely unfazed by the extraordinary events._ _They are unfazed by all fof this._ :es: Se quedó como si nada ante unos sucesos tan extraordinarios.
+__unfazed__ _adj_ :nine::m:: /ʌnˈfeɪzd/ Not disconcerted; unperturbed. _Her criticism left him quite unfazed._ :es: Sus críticas le dejaban tan pancho. _She was completely unfazed by the extraordinary events._ _They are unfazed by all fof this._ :es: Se quedó como si nada ante unos sucesos tan extraordinarios.
 __unfeasible__ _adj_ _Syn_ infeasible
 __unfettered__ _adj_ :nine::m: Not kept under retraint; uninhibited. _Exposed to unfettered political advocacy._ _Unfettered by commutes._ _Unfettered flow of information._ _Unfettered travel._
 __unflagging__ _adj_ :two::hammer: